MORE THAN JUST ENGLISH

 All our staff at Loxdale English Centre are here to make your life as easy as possible whilst studying with us in Brighton.
 We understand that moving abroad can be challenging and we want to help you to organise your life here.

 Our experienced staff are here to assist you with anything you need.
 Our administration team are here to help before, during and after your arrival.
-Anything from organising your transfer from the airport, finding you a suitable host family, to giving you directions to any place you would like to visit.
+Anything from organising your transfer from the airport, finding you a suitable homestay hosts, to giving you directions to any place you would like to visit.
 We also organise an exciting Social Programme to keep you occupied outside of the lesson times.

 Our academic team are here to help you improve your quality of English.
 We have an experienced team of English language teachers and many of our staff have been with us for many years.
 Through regular tutorials during the term our teachers will support you in your academic journey here with a personal focus.
 We aim to help our students to further develop study skills which they can take into later life.